notification-system/docs/frontend-initial-spec.md

 * Allows a customer to build a small middleware to parse any custom data and send the data to the notification system using a new specific category with unique notification settings.
 This will not require a new version of the system.

 ## Number of Active Notifications Indicator
-* Gives user an indicator from other screens that there are pending notification that need to be handled
+* Provides the user an indicator from that there are pending notification that need to be handled
 * Shows loading indicator then '?' if we cannot reach the server

 ## Simple Patient Management Solution